Kelley Washington

-James Kelley Washington (born August 21, 1979) is an American former professional football wide receiver and special teamer.
+James Kelley Washington (born August 21, 1979) is an American former professional football player who was a wide receiver and special teamer in the National Football League (NFL).
 He was selected 65th overall by the Cincinnati Bengals in the third round of the 2003 NFL draft.
 He played college football for the Tennessee Volunteers.

 Washington was also a member of the New England Patriots, Baltimore Ravens, Philadelphia Eagles, and the San Diego Chargers.

 Early life

 Washington was born in Stephens City, Virginia, where he attended Sherando High School, and was a letterman in football, basketball, and baseball.
 In football, he was a two-way starter as a quarterback and defensive back and as a senior he was an All-State selection.
 He twice led his team to the Virginia Class AA-Division 4 State Championship game, though the Warriors lost both times.

 Baseball career

 He was taken in the tenth round of the June 1997 professional baseball draft by the Florida Marlins and signed as a shortstop.
 Washington spent four years in the minor leagues, often rooming with future All-Star pitcher Josh Beckett.
 He never played higher than Single-A.